 Motorcycle accidents can cause devastating injuries.
 These injuries can turn your life upside down.
 As lawyers who have been representing accident victims for decades, we know how difficult your situation can be.
 Even as a responsible biker who follows Arkansas motorcycle laws, you may face a life-altering injury because of the negligence of another driver.
-You deserve maximum compensation.
+You deserve maximum motorcycle accident compensation.
 For a free case evaluation with our experienced motorcycle accident attorneys serving Little Rock, Arkadelphia, Texarkana, Hot Springs and the surrounding areas, please call The Law Offices of Alan LeVar at (888) 220-7068.

 Common Causes of Motorcycle Accidents in Little Rock, AR

 Most motorcycle riders are responsible and exercise care when traveling the nation’s roads.
 Some research suggests that passenger vehicles are most often the cause of accidents involving motorcycles.
 Some of the most common causes include:

 - Aggressive, selfish driving by cars unwilling to share the road with motorcycles

 - Failure to notice a motorcycle lawfully driving on the road

 - Left turns in front of a motorcycle

 - Driving while under the influence of drugs or alcohol

 A recent study found that 60 percent of motorcycle accidents in Florida involving another type of vehicle were caused by the drivers of the other vehicle, and not the motorcyclist.